zesk/build/docs/hooks.md

 ## [Application Hooks](hooks/application.md)

-- `make-env` - Create the environment file.
-Generally calls `bin/build/pipeline/make-env.sh` with your desired environment.
-Currently used in `php-build.sh`.
+- `application-environment` - Create the environment file.
+Default calls `environmentFileApplicationMake` with your desired environment.
+Currently used in `phpBuild`
 - `application-tag` - The current tagged version of the software (e.g `v1.0.0rc71`)
 - `application-id` - Returns a string checksum of the current application source code (unique checksum for code state)